pcoccoli/website/template/content/posts/kestrel-sds-psd.md

 ## <a name="section:nesting"></a>Nesting Dolls

-What happens when the code that was base64-encoded itself use base64-encoded data?
+What happens when the code that was base64-encoded itself uses base64-encoded data?
 When `psd` notices this, it will unencode and append the result as a comment: